-This was a technique I used when I first started networking in my local area.
 For example, I went to roundtables being hosted by a local women’s business group not because I thought I’d get clients from it (I knew that was probably not going to happen), but because I wanted to learn from women who’d been running their businesses way longer than I had.

 I showed up to these monthly roundtables with the intention to learn from people I respected and, with time, I started getting asked to teach classes for them.
 A few of them have even turned into clients and customers.
 But, most of all, I’m able to consider the founder of the organization as one of my mentors.

 To be honest, I still use this strategy when attending networking events.
 Even though I’ve been self-employed for a few years now, I always attend events with a beginner’s mind.